TheDukeDK/devsecops-demo/docs/container-scanning.md

 * Jenkins plugin does not support image scanning.
 * Does **not** supply an output format natively which can be used to publish reports in Jenkins.
 * Real benefits need a paid account as a lot of features are missing from free tier.
+### Hadolint
+* Hadolint is a good tool for checking best practice in Dockerfile's.
+It leverage ShellCheck.
+* There is, at least, an plugin vor VSCode.
+* It provides the `--no-fail` option to not fail a build in a CI/CD scenario.
+* Issues can be disabled by passing rules to the CLI, inline in Dockerfile and through a config file. (`.hadolint.yaml`)

 # Recommendations
 I would recommend using Trivy as the main image scanner.
 It is the most mature and fits well with CI/CD.
 It supprts more distributions and also covers .Net while Grype doesn't.

 Snyk CLI for containers is not as mature, yet, as it is for vulnerabilities.
 Seems quite limited in present version.

+I would also recommend using Hadolint in CI/CD pipelines, in an IDE and build tool if possible.